Tables as Texts or Images: Evaluating the Table Reasoning Ability of LLMs and MLLMs

 \section{Abstract}

 In this paper, we investigate the effectiveness of various LLMs in interpreting tabular data through different prompting strategies and data formats.
-Our analysis extends across six benchmarks for table-related tasks such as question-answering and fact-checking.
+Our analyses extend across six benchmarks for table-related tasks such as question-answering and fact-checking.
 We introduce for the first time the assessment of LLMs' performance on image-based table representations.
-Specifically, we compare five text-based and three image-based table representations, demonstrating the influence of representation and prompting on LLM performance.
+Specifically, we compare five text-based and three image-based table representations, demonstrating the role of representation and prompting on LLM performance.
 Our study provides insights into the effective use of LLMs on table-related tasks.
 Our data is available at: \url{https://github.com/dnaihao/Tables-as-Texts-or-Images}.